 This has primarily been international, such as in the United Kingdom and several other countries, it has started to affect more American companies.
 The majority of this has been focused on chemicals being leaked into the surrounding water, as well as the potential for seismic activity.

-Much of this has been seen through protests and legal challenges, which has made fracking-related activities increasingly more difficult.
+Much of this has been seen through protests and legal challenges, which have made fracking-related activities increasingly more difficult.
 While the United States has only begun seeing opposition to this, it’s expected that this is likely to grow in the coming years.